apache/nuttx/README.txt

      directly in the Windows console window.
 In this case, you do not have to modify the .config file, but there are other complexities:

       a.
-You need to temporarily set the Cgywin directories in the PATH variable then run kconfig-mconf manually like:
+You need to temporarily set the Cygwin directories in the PATH variable then run kconfig-mconf manually like:

           kconfig-mconf Kconfig